phalpern/WG21-halpern/vector-execution-models.md

 Because the lanes are not required to stay in sync, this model is the closest to that used by SIMT (Single Instruction Multiple Thread) GPUs, where a group of hardware threads can be used almost like a gang of SIMD lanes.
-On a SIMT GPU, a lockstep barrier is a fairly cheap operation, although it may reduce parallelism by forcing some threads to stall while waiting for other threads.
+On a SIMT GPU, a lockstep barrier is a fairly cheap operation.
 A wavefront barrier would probably require issuing a lockstep barrier instruction.
 On cache-baesd multicore CPUs, a barrier of any sort between cores is very expensive, so this model cannot efficiently substitute for